jasperng-nus/tp/docs/DeveloperGuide.md

       Use case ends.

+* 1b.
+The company already exists in the current InternBook.

+    * 1b1.
+InternBook shows an error message.

+      Use case ends.

 **Use case: Delete a company (UC-02)**

 **MSS**

-1. User requests to list companies
+1. User requests to list companies.
-2. InternBook shows User a list of companies
+2. InternBook shows User a list of companies.
-3. User requests to delete a specific company in the list
+3. User requests to delete a specific company in the list.
-4. InternBook deletes the company
+4. InternBook shows User the company it is going to delete.
+5. InternBook deletes the company.

     Use case ends.

 **Extensions**
 * 2a.
 The list is empty.

-  Use case ends
+  Use case ends.

 * 3a.
 The given index is invalid.

     * 3a1.
 InternBook shows an error message.

-      Use case resumes at step 2.
+      Use case resumes from step 2.

 **Use case: List all companies (UC-03)**

 **MSS**

-1. User requests to list companies
+1. User requests to list companies.
-2. InternBook shows User a list of companies
+2. InternBook shows User a list of companies.

     Use case ends.

 **Extensions**
 * 2a.
 The list is empty.

-  Use case ends
+  Use case ends.

 **Use case: Sort all companies (UC-04)**

 **MSS**

-1. User requests to list companies
+1. User requests to list companies.
-2. InternBook shows User a list of companies
+2. InternBook shows User a list of companies.
-3. User requests to sort the list in specified order
+3. User requests to sort the list in specified order.
-4. InternBook shows User a sorted list of companies
+4. InternBook shows User a sorted list of companies.

     Use case ends.

 **Extensions**
 * 2a.
 The list is empty.

+  Use case ends.

+* 3a.
+The given preference is invalid.

+    * 3a1.
+InternBook shows an error message.

-  Use case ends
+      Use case resumes from step 2.

 **Use case: Find a company (UC-05)**

 **MSS**

-1. User requests to list companies
+1. User requests to list companies.
-2. InternBook shows User a list of companies
+2. InternBook shows User a list of companies.
-3. User requests to find companies that satisfies a keyword
+3. User requests to find companies and tags that satisfies a keyword.
-4. InternBook shows User the companies satisfying the keyword
+4. InternBook shows User the companies and tags satisfying the keyword.

     Use case ends.

 **Extensions**
 * 2a.
 The list is empty.

-  Use case ends
+  Use case ends.

 * 3a.
 There are no companies satisfying the keyword.

+    * 3a1.
+InternBook shows user an empty list.

-  Use case ends
+      Use case ends.

 **Use case: Mark a company (UC-06)**

 **MSS**

-1. User requests to list companies
+1. User requests to list companies.
-2. InternBook shows User a list of companies
+2. InternBook shows User a list of companies.
-3. User requests to mark a specific company in the list
+3. User requests to mark a specific company in the list.
-4. InternBook marks the company
+4. InternBook marks the company.

     Use case ends.

 **Extensions**
 * 2a.
 The list is empty.

-  Use case ends
+  Use case ends.

 * 3a.
 The given index is invalid.

     * 3a1.
 InternBook shows an error message.

+      Use case resumes from step 2.

+* 3b.
+The company at the given index is already marked.

+    * 3b1.
+InternBook shows an error message.

-      Use case resumes at step 2.
+      Use case resumes from step 2.

 **Use case: Unmark a company (UC-07)**

 **MSS**

-1. User requests to list companies
+1. User requests to list companies.
-2. InternBook shows User a list of companies
+2. InternBook shows User a list of companies.
-3. User requests to unmark a specific company in the list
+3. User requests to unmark a specific company in the list.
-4. InternBook unmarks the company
+4. InternBook unmarks the company.

     Use case ends.

 **Extensions**
 * 2a.
 The list is empty.

-  Use case ends
+  Use case ends.

 * 3a.
 The given index is invalid.

     * 3a1.
 InternBook shows an error message.

+      Use case resumes from step 2.

+* 3b.
+The company at the given index is already unmarked.

+    * 3b1.
+InternBook shows an error message.

-      Use case resumes at step 2.
+      Use case resumes from step 2.

 **Use case: Edit a company (UC-08)**